 (h) A summary of the report submitted by the Director, IOD to the Director General regarding the status of implementation of external audit recommendations.

-(i) Confirmation of the operational independence of the internal oversight function and shall comment on the scope of his/her activities and the adequacy of resources for the purposes intended.
+(i) A confirmation of the operational independence of the internal oversight function and information on the scope of the internal oversight activities and the adequacy of resources for the purposes intended.

 H. RESOURCES